fbpx

 Why are robots becoming a trend in agriculture?

 Robotic technologies have been extensively used in weed management, crop harvesting, soil analysis, and livestock monitoring.
-Companies like the Australian-born RIPPA have created fully autonomous robots that can cover five acres daily on solar power to eliminate weeds using mechanical tools or herbicides.
+Companies like the Australian-born RIPPA have created fully autonomous robots that can eliminate weeds using mechanical tools or herbicides by covering five acres daily on solar power.

 EcoRobotix, a Swiss robotic weed-management company, has received tremendous recognition and financial aid from the Swiss government for its ultra-high precision agricultural technology.
 Their technology distinctly identifies crops and weeds in real-time and delivers appropriate crop care, either fertilizer or herbicide, without manual labor or extensive human intervention.